zelanolab/breathmetrics/README.md

 Only the instantaneus phase estimation function (which is not recommended) is dependent on the Matlab Signal Processing Toolbox.
 GUI functionality is dependant on the GUI Layout Toolbox (uix) (Sampson & Tordoff, Matlab File Exchange 2014).

-## This toolbox is maintained by the following people:
+## This toolbox is maintained by the following people at the Human Neuroscience Lab at Northwestern University:
 * Torben Noto
 * Guangyu Zhou
 * Christina Zelano